General

 Why do we need pointers?

-· Dynamic memory: malloc returns a pointer — it's the only way to access heap memory
+· Dynamic memory: malloc hands back a pointer — that's the only way to reach heap memory

 What is "undefined behavior"?

 Operations where the C standard says "anything can happen".
-Examples: out-of-bounds array access, dereferencing NULL, modifying a variable twice in one expression (i++ + i++).
-The program might crash, give wrong results, or appear to work — but it's never safe.
+Examples include out-of-bounds array access, dereferencing NULL, or modifying a variable twice in one expression (i++ + i++).
+The program may crash, return wrong results, or seem to work fine — but it's never safe to rely on.

 What happens if I don't free malloc'd memory?